The electrifying history of Nikola Tesla

 8. Tesla is the grandfather of smartphones

-Perhaps one of the reasons that Nikola Tesla is so popular today is that without him, we never would have been able to create the smartphones we use today.
+Perhaps one of the reasons Nikola Tesla is so popular today is that without him, we would never have been able to create the smartphones we use today.

-Tesla came up with the idea of Wi-Fi powered smartphones back in 1901 when he spoke to business partner JP Morgan about an instant messaging device that could send encoded frequencies to hand-held devices.
+Tesla came up with the idea of Wi-Fi-powered smartphones back in 1901 when he spoke to his business partner, J.P.
+Morgan, about an instant messaging device that could send encoded frequencies to hand-held devices.

 9. His best friend was a pigeon